 A degree of Master (120 credits) may, except for courses on advanced level, contain one or several courses on basic level comprising not more than 30 higher education credits.
 The course or the courses are meant to provide such additional competence as is needed for in-depth studies in the main field of study and cannot be included in the student's basic degree.

 For a Degree of Master (120 credits) students must have completed an independent project (degree project) worth at least 30 higher education credits.

-To be accepted to the later part of the programme the student must have gained at least 30 credits of equivalent qualifications on advanced level in addition to the degree at Bachelor's level outside the study programme.
-The application deadline for admission to the later part of the programme is 1 May for the autumn term and 1 December for the spring term.
+To be accepted to the later part of the programme the student must have gained at least 15 credits of programme-relevant courses in addition to the degree at Bachelor's level outside the study programme.
+The application deadline for admission to the later part of the programme is 1 May for the autumn semester and 1 December for the spring semester.